 The principles of gender equality and women empowerment are significant objectives to this Action.
 The principle of gender equality will be embedded in the activities related to targeted social support provided to women and men in the framework of the Anti-Crisis Economic Plan and any support offered to businesses (owned by women and men) receiving funding secured by credit-guarantee schemes.
-Based on the activities to be conducted in the framework of the Action, vulnerable women and men shall be provided with social support to cope with the negative effects of the rising energy prices.
+Based on the activities to be conducted in the framework of the Action, vulnerable women and men shall be provided with social support to cope with the negative effects of the rising energy prices, although statistically there is a higher proportion of women in the vulnerable population.
 The project will hence have a direct impact on women and men as final beneficiaries of the Action.
 During the implementation stage and through policy dialogue, a focus on gender-specific issues will be taken into account.